TheRealMrWicked/CSXTool/README.md

 In that case re-export a new txt file from the csx file using the csxtool.

 The main (textMerger) function was made by [Shuvi](https://github.com/ShuviSchwarze) and the framework was done by [MrWicked](https://github.com/TheRealMrWicked).

+# Line Checker

+This program is used on files created by the csxtool, it checks for blank lines and writes them to a file.

+Usage: linechecker file.txt

+# Line Fixer

+This program is used on files created by the csxtool, it moves the index count of each line back one number.

+Usage: linefixer file.txt